 The study was performed in a hospital in Viçosa, Minas Gerais state, Brazil.
-It was a cross-sectional study, in which 41 male and female elderly patients (\geq 60 years) were evaluated at hospital admission (considering until the second day).
-The sample represented 51.3% of the number of elderly hospitalized from October to November in 2007, and most of them were women (53.7%).
-Patients with physical disabilities and bedridden were excluded from the study, due to the impossibility of anthropometric assessment.
-Those who had difficulty answering the MNA and did not have a person responsible who could help them were also excluded.
+It was a cross-sectional study, in which 41 male and female elderly patients (≥ 60 years) were evaluated at hospital admission (considering until the second day).
+The sample represented 51.3% of the number of elderly people hospitalized from October to November, 2007, and most of them were women (53.7%).
+Bedridden and physically disabled patients were excluded from the study because they could not possibly undergo anthropometric assessment.
+Those who had difficulty answering the MNA and did not have a caregiver or guardian who could help them were also excluded.

 Anthropometric measurements - weight, height, Body Mass Index (BMI), brachial circumference (BC), waist circumference (WC), calf circumference (CC) - and biochemical tests (hematocrit, hemoglobin and total lymphocyte count) were evaluated.
-Besides, the subjective method MNA9 was applied by a single trained researcher, to minimize distortions in the final diagnosis.
+In addition, the subjective method MNA9 was applied by a single trained researcher so that minimize distortions could be minimized in the final diagnosis.

 Weight was measured with the use of a portable scale (Sunrise®) with 130 kg capacity.
-The patients were barefoot, with light clothes, at standing position, with arms outstretched and with the eyes towards the horizon.
-Height was estimated through length from the heel to the kneecap,10 obtained using an anthropometer with wooden rod, graduated in 0.5 cm and 1 meter capacity.
-BMI was calculated dividing weight (kg) by squared height (m).
-The classification of nutritional status was performed according to Lipschitz.11
+The patients were barefoot, in light clothes, in standing position, with outstretched arms and eyes towards the horizon.
+Height was estimated through length from the heel to the kneecap, 10 measured by using an anthropometer with wooden rod, graded at 0.5 cm and 1 meter capacity.
+BMI was calculated by dividing weight (kg) by squared height (m).
+The classification of nutritional status was performed according to Lipschitz.
+11

 WC, BC and CC were measured using an inelastic tape.
 WC was measured at the midpoint between the bottom of the last rib and the iliac crest.
-Measurement was taken at the time of expiration, in the millimeter closest to 0.1 cm.
-The risk for development of cardiovascular diseases was also assessed according to World Health Organization (WHO).12 BC was measured on the right side of the body, at the midpoint between the lateral projection of acromion process of the scapula and the inferior margin of the olecranon process of the ulna.
-CC was measured with the patient on supine position, with the left knee raised and the calf at right angle to the bed.13 The measurement tape was placed around the calf at the maximal circumference.
+Measurement was taken at the time of expiration to the nearest millimeter (0.1 cm).
+The risk for development of cardiovascular diseases was also assessed according to the World Health Organization (WHO).
+BC was measured on the right side of the body, at the midpoint between the lateral projection of acromion process of the scapula and the inferior margin of the olecranon process of the ulna.
+CC was measured with the patient in supine position, with the left knee raised and the calf at a right angle to the bed.
+The measurement tape was placed around the calf at the maximal circumference.
 Subcutaneous tissues were not compressed.
-The classification of nutritional status by BC was performed according to Blackburn14 with percentile values established by the NHANES III15 while for CC, WHO recommendations were used.13
+The classification of nutritional status by BC was performed according to Blackburn with percentile values established by the NHANES III b, while WHO recommendations were used for CC.

-It is important to highlight that this study was not funded by any agency.
-For that reason, biochemical tests were evaluated through data registered on the medical records of the patient.
-The reference values proposed by Martins et al.16 were used to classify the nutritional status through the biochemical tests.
+It should be stressed that the present study was not funded by any agency.
+For this reason, biochemical tests were evaluated through data registered on the patients' medical records.
+The reference values proposed by Martins et al. 16 were used to classify the nutritional status through the biochemical tests.